northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 See :ref:`slurm_examples` for more information on writing scheduler scripts.

 .. note::
-  The default time limit for submitted jobs is 24 hours.
+  The default time limit depends on the partition that you specify in your submission script using the ``--partition=<partition name>`` option.
   If your job does not complete within the requested time limit, Slurm will automatically terminate the job.
-You also cannot request more than 24 hours, as your job will not launch.
+  See :ref:`partition_names` for the most up-to-date partition names and parameters.

 .. tip::
    Slurm looks at the time you’ve requested when scheduling jobs.